Solar and stellar dynamos (SOLSTAR group)

 The formation of magnetic flux concentrations within the solar convection zone leading to sunspot formation remains poorly known.
 We study the self-organization of initially uniform sub-equipartition magnetic fields by highly stratified turbulent convection by performing magnetoconvection simulations in local domains.
 We find that super-equipartition magnetic flux concentrations are formed spontaneously from the turbulent flow.
 The size of the concentrations increases as the box size increases and the largest structures (20 Mm horizontally near the surface) are obtained in the models that are 24 Mm deep.
 The field strength in the concentrations is in the range of 3-5 kG, almost independent of the magnitude of the imposed field.
 The linear growth of large-scale flux concentrations implies that their dominant formation process is a tangling of the large-scale field rather than an instability.
 One plausible mechanism that can explain both the linear growth and the concentration of the flux in the regions of converging flow pattern is flux expulsion.

-Development of HPC and data analysis tools
+Development of HPC, data analysis and scientific visualization tools

 Linear trends appear in stellar time series either due to long periodicities, secular activity trends or instrumental effects.
 They make it even more difficult to detect the real periodicities in the data, already complicated due to the shortness and uneven sampling of the data.
 To solve this problem we developed a Bayesian method, which incorporates a linear trend component into the model.
 We showed that the introduced method is preferred both over detrending the data or leaving the data un-detrended.
 The method outperformed the generalized Lomb-Scargle periodogram with and without detrending, which was illustrated with several artificial examples.
 Selection of prior distributions for the regression coefficients was shown to play an important role in the analysis.
 In this paper, we give two examples from the Mount Wilson chromospheric activity data set, in which the way the linear trend is removed affects significantly the retrieved period, the case of HD37394 shown in the figure.